chindamsaidheeraj/DataAnalyticsPortfolioProjects/README.md

 1.Python's beutiful soup library was utilised to extarct infromation from website.

-2.Custom python function was developed to raise an alert on a particular condition with respect to data.
+2.Custom python function was developed to raise an alert on a particular condition with respect to product price.

 3.Developed Email Trigger for a product price change in amazon.